 It’s become all too easy to get trapped in debt nowadays.
 Although it might have made perfect sense to acquire the debt when you did, payments, especially when they come all at once, can become an overwhelming burden.
 If you’ve found yourself in such a situation, debt consolidation offers a way for you to easily and quickly get out of debt.
 However, is it the right path for you?
 Let’s see.

-First, it’s important to note that there is a difference between a debt consolidation loan and a Debt Consolidation Program (DCP), also known as a debt repayment plan or a Debt Management Program (DMP)—I know, I know, so many names.
+First, it’s important to note that there is a difference between a debt consolidation loan and a Debt Consolidation Program (DCP), also known as a debt repayment plan—I know, I know, so many names.
 But I’ll try to make this as simple as possible.

 What Is a Debt Consolidation Loan?

 A debt consolidation loan is when you acquire funds through a single lender to pay off all of your outstanding debt and respective creditors.
 So then all you have to worry about is paying back that one loan (and lender) at a set interest rate and repayment schedule.

 Not everyone is automatically approved for a debt consolidation loan.
 To be eligible for a consolidation loan you will need to have a good credit score and possibly collateral, like a car or a home.
 Conventional lenders base debt consolidation loans on credit checks through credit reporting firms, such as Equifax and TransUnion.
 Lenders will evaluate your credit history to determine their risk and your interest rate—the lower the risk, the better the rate.
 If you turn to an unconventional lender because you have a poor credit score or you don’t own any assets, you will pay a much higher interest rate, which can easily make your current financial situation worse.

 What are the costs of a Debt Consolidation Loan?